ILLUMINA666/Back-translation-and-the-Effects-on-Sentence-Similarity/README.md

 *Due to accident, the result of MBERT, th-th SCB and google was not yet finished.
 If it's has '\*' sign in the table means that it's was only 100 sample evaluation.

 As we can see, the base-line average cosine similarity scores was the lowest compared to the translated one.
 And the cosine similarity of the english-english embedding pairs seems to have the highest score, followed by the thai-thai sentences embedding pairs score.

-//เรื่องว่ามี bias เรื่องภาษาเดียวกัน ค่า  similarity ของ embedding สูงกว่า
+Thus, we can see that the cosine similarity of the sentences are having the influences of the language, If the language are the same, the more of the similarity its have.
+Eventhough, the sentences may have noise from the translation process, the influences of the same language has out perform the noise.
 ### *Test on Parapharsed dataset*
 |Model |Thai-Thai(Original)|Thai-Eng(G)|Eng(G)-Eng(G) |
 |:---:|:---:|:---:|:---:|